 There are also several informal meetings, field trips and opportunities for the rapporteurs to develop a close cooperation, collegiality and friendship to make the work together even more effective.
 A special, closed mailing list is also available for them, where not only the events, programs and material related to ICH is shared by the members, but also the calls for papers, conferences and workshops in various topics.

-Since the establishment of the county rapporteur system, the Department of ICH has regularly offered local information forums, explaining the goals of the Convention, the most important points of its implementation internationally and in Hungary, presenting the UNESCO lists and the national inventories created in Hungary.
+Since the establishment of the county rapporteur system, the Directorate of ICH has regularly offered local information forums, explaining the goals of the Convention, the most important points of its implementation internationally and in Hungary, presenting the UNESCO lists and the national inventories created in Hungary.
 Attending NGOs, professionals, local officians and heritage practitioners learn about the mechanism and criteria of nomination for the inventory.
-Local information forums are usually accompanied by a banner exhibition by the Department of ICH which presents the elements on the Hungarian National Inventory one by one, illustrates the UNESCO Convention and the Hungarian practice.
+Local information forums are usually accompanied by a banner exhibition by the Directorate of ICH which presents the elements on the Hungarian National Inventory one by one, illustrates the UNESCO Convention and the Hungarian practice.
 Information material in booklet form is distributed at these forums.

 Network of voluntary professionals